-You’re probably left wondering not just how to grow your YouTube channel but also how to get your first 1000 subscribers… Well, we’ve done the hard yards so you don’t have to!
+You’re probably left wondering not just how to grow a YouTube channel but also how to get your first 1000 subscribers on YouTube… Well, we’ve done the hard yards so you don’t have to!

 After years of trial and error, we’ve figured out what works and what doesn’t.
-That’s why we’ve provided our top 9 YouTube tips on how to grow your channel.
+That’s why we’ve provided our top 7 YouTube tips on how to grow a YouTube channel.

 Important: When available, we use affiliate links and may earn a commission!

 This guide will set you up for success by making some quick and simple tweaks to your channel and processes.
 You’ll learn how to create high quality content faster as well as how to optimize your videos to get more views and subscribers.

 Following these 7 steps will help you go from 0 to 1000 YouTube subscribers in no time:

 - Step #2: Set Up Your YouTube Channel Correctly